adarshrkumar/d.lab-bgn-game/src/md/rules.md

 ## Food

 You consume one food at the end of each turn (-1 Food).
-You can begin your turn with 0 food, **but** if you end with 0 food at the end of your turn, you die.
+You can begin your turn with 0 food, **but*- if you end with 0 food at the end of your turn, you die.
 **You need food at the beginning of your turn in order to move.**

 You cannot move without at least 1 food.